UnloadedHangar/CWissKnife-Override/README.md

 # What is this ?

-CWissKnife is a so called "cheat" menu for the game Content Warning to have a better understanding of the game's mechanics or simply to play around.
-Don't use in public lobbies and ruin the fun for others.
+CWissKnife is a multi-purpose mod menu for the game Content Warning, intended to give a better understanding of the game's mechanics (such as for speedrunners) or simply to play around.
+Don't use in public lobbies and ruin the fun for others (it's disabled anyways).

 This mod includes:
 * Noclip